Garfonso/directupdateclient/README.md

   Placeholder for the next version (at the beginning of the line):
   ### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+* fix another possible issue with no adress from fritzbox
+* only update IP if we have at least one valid ip
+* ignore another Network error on update and try again later.

 ### 1.0.2 (2023-09-27)
 * fix possible crash if interface does not have addresses (yet).